 We can also help.
 We have several very experienced counsellors who have worked with both Pieta House and with the Samaritans and can support adults struggling with thoughts of suicide, engaged in self-harming, anyone supporting a friend or family member who is feeling suicidal, and anyone who has lost a friend or family member to suicide.

 Available Online?
-No In person?
+Yes In person?
 Yes.

 Some of the issues that I empower clients to cope with and manage include:

 Self-harm/injury, Stress/Anxiety, Bereavement & Loss, Relationship issues, Lack of Motivation, Abuse, Panic Attacks, Bullying, Stress, Trauma.
-Having worked for many years with Samaritans and Living Life Counselling, I also have experience of clients who experience suicidal ideation, and who self-harm/injure.
+Having worked for many years with Samaritans and Living Life Counselling, I have deep experience of clients who experience suicidal ideation, and who self-harm/injure.